Virtual

 7 - Farms

 When you create your stable you will be given a free farm at Moundsville, WV.
 All horses you create must be created at a farm.
 The farm you create your horse at will determine what state the horse is from and what state-bred races it qualifies for.
-Additional farms can be purchased in other cities or states by clicking on stables->farms.
-The price of the city is determined by demand and how many pay owners own farms in a city.
+Additional farms can be purchased in other cities or states by clicking on Stables->Farms.
+The price of the city is determined by demand and how many owners own farms in a city.
 The overall value of all the cities rises at a rate of 3% per year and is calculated daily.
 The prices of the cities are updated on a nightly basis during maintenance.
 To add an additional city as a farm will cost whatever the going rate is for that city.
 The free farm you start with is designated as your base farm.
 The base farm means nothing more than that you can qualify for discounts if you replace this farm with a new city.
 You can not remove your base farm.
 You can remove any other farm other than your base but you will not receive anything for it if you remove it.
 If you decide to replace your base farm you can purchase the lowest valued city in any state for a flat $10 fee or you can purchase any other city in that state for a 50% discount with a minimum of $10.
 Replacing your base does mean your previous base will be gone and replaced with the new one.

 Farms come with a 1m dirt oval and a 7f turf oval track to work your horses at.